-The English Toy Spaniel is also known as the King Charles Spaniel – not to be confused with the Cavalier King Charles.
-Although the two are different spaniel breeds, they do have a similar history and origins.
-After all, the similar names can’t be coincidence.
+The English Toy Spaniel, not to be confused with the Cavalier King Charles Spaniel, is also known as the King Charles Spaniel.
+While the two are different breeds, they do have a similar history and origins.
+After all, the similar names can’t be coincidence, right?.

-English Toy Spaniels were made famous by Britain’s King Charles I and his son.
-However, they have a much longer history than the Cavalier King Charles.
-In fact, these spaniels have been around since the 15th century, while gaining AKC recognition in 1886.
+English Toy Spaniels were made famous by Britain’s King Charles I (and later, his son).
+However, they do have a much longer history than the Cavalier King Charles.
+In fact, these spaniels have been here since the 15th century, while gaining AKC recognition in 1886.

 The original English Toy (King Charles) was named after King Charles II.
 While they had long muzzles in the past, they were eventually bred with a short snout, as seen in today’s variation.
 English Toys were also compact, stocky and square-ish dogs.